Steps to Take Now to Get a Jump on Your Taxes

 - For additional information about the Economic Impact Payment, visit the Economic Impact Payment Information Center.

 If you received a federal tax refund, you may have been paid interest.
+Interest payments are taxableForm 1099-INT

-Interest payments are taxable and must be reported on your 2020 federal income tax return.
+and must be reported on your 2020 federal income tax return.
 In January 2021, the IRS will send a

-Form 1099-INT to anyone who receives interest totaling at least $10.
+to anyone who receives interest totaling at least $10.

-Although the IRS issues most refunds in less than 21 days, the IRS cautions taxpayers not to rely on
+Although the IRS issues most refunds in less than 21 days, the IRS cautions taxpayers not to rely on receiving a refund by a certain date

-receiving a refund by a certain date, especially when making major purchases or paying bills.
+, especially when making major purchases or paying bills.
 Some returns may require additional review and may take longer.
 For example, the IRS, along with its partners in the tax industry, continue to strengthen security reviews to help protect against identity theft and refund fraud.
 Additionally, refunds for people claiming the Earned Income Tax Credit (EITC) or Additional Child Tax Credit (ACTC) can’t be issued before mid-February.
 The law requires the IRS to hold the entire refund − even the portion not associated with EITC or ACTC.
-This law change, which took effect in 2017, helps ensure that taxpayers receive the refund they're due by giving the IRS more time to detect and prevent fraud.
+This law change, which took effect in 2017, helps ensure that taxpayers receive the refund they’re due by giving the IRS more time to detect and prevent fraud.

-Publication 5348, Get Ready to File PDF
+Publication 5348, Get Ready to File PDFPublication 5349, Year-round tax planning is for everyone PDFPublication 5136, IRS Services Guide PDF

 Follow these tips to file your federal tax return.